-In today’s article, we’re going to look at why RAM Clockspeed and core counts are useless gaming specs.
+In today’s article, we’re going to look at why RAM Clockspeed and core counts can be misleading.

-Many phone companies also use these specs.
-They will tell you that “Our phone has 2GB RAM, Octa core and 2.0GHz“, but they won’t tell you anything else.
+Lots of phone companies also use these details in their ads.
+They might say, “Our phone has 2GB RAM, Octa-core, and 2.0GHz,” but they won’t say more than that.

 - Clock speed or